-ICOS mobilised a capital value creation of €108 M, this sum can be split into intangible and tangible investments.
-The tangible value creation was €85 M of the total sum and the other €23 M was intangible value creation28.
+ICOS mobilised a capital value creation of \pounds 108 M, this sum can be split into intangible and tangible investments.
+The tangible value creation was \pounds 85 M of the total sum and the other \pounds 23 M was intangible value creation28.
 The largest part of the tangible value was created by the development and construction of the observational network.
-For this specific part ICOS mobilised €66 M. The largest value creation by the construction of the national observational network construction was done through investments in the hardware of the ecosystem stations and the construction work at the ecosystem stations.
-Another large tangible investment post was the construction of the Central Facilities, the construction of the facilities varied from €1,5 M for the OTC to up to €3,6 M for the ATC and the FCL.
+For this specific part ICOS mobilised \pounds 66 M. The largest value creation by the construction of the national observational network construction was done through investments in the hardware of the ecosystem stations and the construction work at the ecosystem stations.
+Another large tangible investment post was the construction of the ATC and the FCL.
 Beside the tangible value creation ICOS also mobilised intangible value creation in three different economic sectors.
-In the IT sector ICOS mobilised €10,8 M linked to the development and implementation of data life cycle.
-The second largest intangible value creation is related to the overhead of the ICOS head office, set-up and management of this new research infrastructure: to get all these developments in place ICOS mobilised €6,610,00.
+In the IT sector ICOS mobilised \pounds 10,8 M linked to the development and implementation of data life cycle.
+The second largest intangible value creation is related to the overhead of the ICOS head office, set-up and management of this new research infrastructure: to get all these developments in place ICOS mobilised \pounds 66,610,00.
 A third and final intangible investment stream linked to ICOS is described as the conceptualisation of observational networks.

 The membership contributions consisted of both tangible (measurement stations) and intangible (research networks) investments.
 The membership contributions were in part supported by the EU funding, and were used to facilitate salaries, equipment, operations and overhead costs.
 Contributions are initially transferred to ICOS as a general income and then get redistributed to the Head Office, Carbon Portal, ATC, ETC, OTC, FCL, and the CRL.
-These funds were for a large majority (69% of the budget) used to develop the National Networks, ten percent of the budget was used to facilitated ICOS
+These funds were for a large majority (69% of the budget) used to develop the national networks, ten percent of the budget was used to facilitated ICOS-

-28 Tangible assets are physical in nature that can be either long-term or short-term assets, whereas intangible assets are long-term assets that are not physical, but intellectual property.
+$^{^{28}}$ Tangible assets are physical in nature that can be either long-term or short-term assets, whereas intangible assets are long-term assets that are not physical, but intellectual property.

-ERIC and the other fifth of the budget went to the further development of the Central Facilities.
-From the Central Facilities ATC received most funding (\pounds 1.5 M), followed by FCL (\pounds 1.3 M); ETC, OTC and CRL each received less than \pounds 1 M. An interesting observation is that the large majority of the investments was in cash and not in kind; only Norway and Italy contributed both in cash and in kind to the development of the Thematic Centers (ICOS Financial Report Draft, 2017).
+ERIC and the other fifth of the budget went to the further development of the central facilities.
+From the central facilities the ATC received most funding (\pounds 1.5 M), followed by the FCL (\pounds 1.3 M); the ETC, OTC and the CRL each received less than \pounds 1 M. An interesting observation is that the large majority of the investments was in cash and not in kind; only Norway and Italy contributed both in cash and in kind to the development of the thematic centers (ICOS draft financial report, 2017).

-10 Cooperation: making ICOS the European pillar of a global in-situ GHG observation system
+10 Cooperation: making ICOS the European pillar of a global in-situ GHG observation system,